 - Solid digestate for: animal bedding, composting, etc.

-But, there are many other benefits such as:
+But, there are many other benefits of anaerobic digestion, such as:

 Diversion of Organics from Landfills